DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-03-05-transition-explainer.md

 We need to make it clear to all users that they must:

-* stop using UCAS to manage their courses
+- stop using UCAS to manage their courses
-* use Publish for all course management
+- use Publish for all course management

 We’re doing this with a page they’ll see when they first log in, much like the [‘Before you begin’ terms and conditions page](/publish-teacher-training-courses/terms-agreement).
 After seeing it once it won’t be shown to them again.

 ![Screenshot of page transitioned organisations see when they first log in.](when-an-organisation-is-transitioned.png "A page transitioned organisations will see when they first log in")

+*[UCAS]: Universities and Colleges Admissions Service